Shalini-mg/India-Import-Trade-Analysis/README.md

 Crude Palm Oil and its Fractions
 Interpretation

-Import value is concentrated among a relatively small number of high-value commodities, particularly petroleum and energy-related products.
+Import value is concentrated among a relatively small number of high-value commodity categories, particularly petroleum and energy-related products.

 The categories "Other" and "Others" are source-level categories and should not be interpreted as specific commodity types.